Mitocu Dragomirnei

-Mitocu Dragomirnei (Mitoka Dragomirna) is a commune located in Suceava County, Bukovina, northeastern Romania.
-It is composed of four villages: namely Dragomirna, Lipoveni (formerly Socolinți), Mitocași, and Mitocu Dragomirnei.
+Mitocu Dragomirnei (Mitoka Dragomirna) is a commune located in Suceava County, in the historical region of Bukovina, northeastern Romania.
+It is composed of four villages: Dragomirna, Lipoveni (formerly Socolinți), Mitocași, and Mitocu Dragomirnei.
 The Dragomirna Monastery is situated in this commune.

-The commune was inhabited by a sizable community of Bukovina Germans from the late 18th century up until the beginning of World War II.
+In the past, the commune was inhabited by a sizeable German minority, more specifically by Bukovina Germans, from the late 18th century up until the beginning of World War II.
 The Roman Catholic church they built still stands to this day.

 Administration and local politics

 Communal council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections:

+Demographics

+At the 2021 census, the commune had a population of 5,230, of which 70.38% were Romanians, 15.15% Roma, and 3.35% Lipovans.